Home/Vegetables/Leek

 Yes, leeks are low in calories, making them a great addition to weight management diets.

-Leeks can be sautéed, steamed, or added to soups and casseroles for flavor.
+Leeks can be sautéed, steamed, or added to soups and casseroles for a flavorful boost.